Latvian Citizenship: How to Become a Latvian Citizen in 2026

 Certain individuals are exempt from the Latvian citizenship test, including:

-• Those who have demonstrated Latvian language proficiency through primary or secondary education in Latvia.
+• Those who have demonstrated Latvian language proficiency through a primary or secondary educational institution in Latvia.

 • Individuals who have completed higher education in Latvia.